-- (1) The amounts in this column represent the grant date fair value of awards computed in accordance with FASB ASC Topic 718.
+- (1) The amounts in this column represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718.
 This amount of share-based compensation expense will be recognized over the relevant vesting period by the Company.
-For additional information regarding assumptions underlying the valuation of equity awards and the calculation method, please refer to Note 8 to our consolidated financial statements, which are contained in our Annual Report to Shareholders, filed with the SEC as Exhibit 13 to our 2012 Annual Report on Form 10-K. For further information on the CEO's annual incentive compensation, see discussion in the "Compensation Discussion and Analysis" section of this Proxy Statement. - (2) Represents the cash value of fractional shares earned in connection with Albert H. Nahmad's annual incentive award, the terms of which are discussed in the Compensation Discussion and Analysis section of this Proxy Statement. - (3) For Albert H. Nahmad, all other compensation in 2012 includes (i) \$3,750 related to the Profit Sharing Plan matching contribution; (ii) \$6,287 related to additional health insurance benefits paid by the Company for Mr. Nahmad and his spouse, such as deductibles and co-insurance, among others and (iii) \$80,689 of incremental variable operating costs incurred in connection with Mr. Nahmad's use of our aircraft for personal travel pursuant to his employment agreement.
-Variable operating costs include fuel, landing and handling fees, additional crew lodging and meal allowances, catering and where applicable, hourly maintenance charges.
-Because use of the company airplane is primarily for business purposes, capital and other fixed expenditures are not treated as variable operating costs relative to personal use. - (4) For Ms. Menendez and Messrs.
-Logan, Johnston and Nahmad, all other compensation comprises Profit Sharing Plan matching contributions.
+For additional information regarding assumptions underlying the valuation of equity awards and the calculation method, please refer to Note 8 to our consolidated financial statements, which are contained in our Annual Report to Shareholders, filed with the SEC as Exhibit 13 to our 2014 Annual Report on Form 10-K. For further information on the CEO's annual incentive compensation, see discussion in the "Compensation Discussion and Analysis" section of this Proxy Statement. - (2) Represents the cash value of fractional shares earned in connection with Albert H. Nahmad's annual incentive award, the terms of which are discussed in the Compensation Discussion and Analysis section of this Proxy Statement. - (3) For Albert H. Nahmad, all other compensation in 2014 includes (i) \$3,852 related to the 401(k) Plan matching contribution; (ii) \$15,644 related to additional health insurance benefits paid by the Company for Mr. Nahmad and his spouse, such as deductibles and co-insurance, among others and (iii) \$69,651 related to Mr. Nahmad's use of our aircraft for personal travel pursuant to his employment agreement. - (4) For Ms. Menendez, Mr. Logan and Aaron J. Nahmad, all other compensation comprises 401(k) Plan matching contributions.

-2012 Grants of Plan-Based Awards
+2014 Grants of Plan-Based Awards

-This table discloses the number of non-vested (restricted) stock awards and options to purchase shares of common stock granted to our NEOs during 2012 and the grant date fair value of these awards.
+This table discloses the number of non-vested (restricted) stock awards granted to our NEOs during 2014 and the grant date fair value of these awards.
+No options to purchase shares of common stock were granted to our NEOs during 2014.
 This table should be read together with the information set forth under the heading "Chief Executive Officer" contained in the Compensation Discussion and Analysis section of this Proxy Statement.